desbo/clissoldttc/content/news/tuesdays-6-8pm-all-inclusive-🏓-session-takes-off-in-style-kingshall-lc-in-hackneycentral🎉🥳🏓.md

 For further information please contact the centre or call/text: 07378840390 or email: chris.beckley.tt@gmail.com

 May the nets and edges be with you when you visit 😀🏓💐

+Other sessions within the borough can be found below: